 Red Beans and Rice is a dish that needs a special place in your go-to recipe box.
-Huge on flavor, easily adjustable, and infinitely satisfying, it works as a simple weeknight meal, a hearty weekend side dish, or a way to fill up the bellies of your hungriest party goers.
+Huge on flavor, easily adjustable, and infinitely satisfying, it works as a simple weeknight meal, a hearty weekend side dish, or as a way to fill up the bellies of your hungriest party goers.

 It also freezes wonderfully, so you can make an extra large batch like I do and freeze some for quick lunches and dinners throughout the week.